mohammed-ayoub-javascript/filter-video/README.md

 # FilterVideo

-We detect the video, You apply the filter (blur/opacity) using a customizable keyboard shortcut.
+Web extension that detects the video, and allows you to apply the filter (blur/opacity) using a customizable keyboard shortcut.

+# FilterVideo

+Filter videos with customizable keyboard shortcuts.
+Perfect for content sensitivity management on YouTube, Netflix, Prime Video, and other platforms.

 ## Features

 - Video filters with customizable keyboard shortcut:
-  - Blur filter with adjustable intensity
+  - Blur filter with adjustable intensity (1-100%)
-  - Opacity filter with adjustable level
+  - Opacity filter with adjustable level (1-100%)
+- Auto-filter on video detection (optional)
-- Support for multiple streaming platforms:
+- Support for multiple platforms:
   - YouTube
   - Netflix
   - Amazon Prime Video
-  - Other platforms (iframe detection)
+  - Other platforms via iframe detection
 - Global enable/disable switch
 - Persistent settings across browser sessions